aleph2c/miros/docs/_sources/setting_up_rabbit_mq.rst.txt

 deployments for me.

 Ansible uses a set of :term:`yml<YAML>` files to hold instructions on how to deploy something.
-These files are pretty straightforward to read and are largely self documenting.
+These files are pretty straightforward to read and are mostly self documenting.

 Since I only want to deploy RabbitMQ, I have written just one Ansible